Production of fruit juice for export to the European market (Asamankese, Ghana)

 However, the highly mechanised extractive sector creates few new jobs.
 Economic performance in labour-intensive sectors such as agriculture and the manufacturing industry has been poor and stagnating for decades.

 The sale of cocoa generates considerable income, as Ghana is the world’s second largest cocoa producer, after Côte d’Ivoire.
 Starting in 2010, the country has begun to export significant volumes of other agricultural products such as pineapples and mangos.
-This is an important step towards reducing its economic dependence on individual export goods.
+This is an important step towards reducing its economic dependence on just a few export goods.

 Challenges

-Ghana’s economic growth is subject to huge fluctuations: in the past ten years, growth has ranged from 0.9 per cent (in 2020) to 14 per cent (in 2011).
-In 2020, the COVID-19 pandemic caused a slump in the Ghanaian economy.
-The International Monetary Fund (IMF) is predicting a mild recovery and economic growth of 3.6 per cent for 2022.
+Ghana’s economic growth is subject to huge fluctuations: in the past years, growth has ranged from 0.9 per cent (in 2020) to 14 per cent (in 2011).
+Then, as a result of the COVID-19 pandemic, the economy shrunk massively in 2020, picking up only slowly in 2021 and 2022.
+The International Monetary Fund (IMF) is predicting economic growth of just 1.2 per cent for 2023.

 However, Ghana is faced with a debt crisis, high inflation and the devaluation of the local currency, the cedi.
 This limits the government’s room for manoeuvre.
-In December 2022, Ghana concluded an agreement with the International Monetary Fund, which is supposed to lead to a support programme.
+In May 2023, the IMF Executive Board approved an Extended Credit Facility arrangement of roughly three billion US dollars.

 Investment climate